Marfisc/vorange/README.md

 let g:vorange_undercurl=0
 ```

+(replace `vorange_` with `voblue_` for Voblue configuration)

-Currently color inversion cannot be  disabled.
+Currently, color inversion cannot be disabled.
 Because of the lack of fallback this would make the cursor and visual mode invisible.

 ## Airline Theme